raymondworkshop/old.myblog/about.md

 <br>

-Lover of people, words, nature/arts and food.
+Outside of tech, I am a Lover of people, words, math/nature/arts and food.
 All opinions here are my own.
 <br>